cpjboon/terraform-aws-kubernetes/README.md

 - terraform binary (https://developer.hashicorp.com/terraform/install)
 - ansible
 - aws cli
-- a public / private key pair to connect to the ec2 servers (set as default in variables.tf)
+- a public / private key pair to connect to the ec2 servers

 Setup your credentials with ~/.aws/credentials